judy4534/studentSystem/docs/DEPLOYMENT.md

 ## Troubleshooting
 - **Build fails on Render**: Confirm Node 20 is selected, and that your build command matches `npm run build`.
-- **API cannot reach MongoDB**: Ensure your Atlas IP access list allows Render and that `MONGODB_URI` uses the correct credentials.
+- **API cannot reach MongoDB**: Ensure your database accepts connections from Render (update Atlas IP allowlist or your server firewall rules) and that `MONGODB_URI` uses the correct credentials.
 - **CORS errors**: Verify `FRONTEND_URL` matches the deployed URL.
 - **JWT errors**: Use a long, random `JWT_SECRET` and ensure `JWT_EXPIRES_IN` is set (default `7d`).